jeraman/insertions/osx/README.md

 2. When the window opens, go to **Stream**;

 This window will give you the options available for outputing your insertion, as follows:

 ![obs-part-1](assets/obs-stream.png)

 Again, we won't go in details here.
 Each service uses its own way to authenticate your streaming.
 After choosing yours, you need to google for the details.
+In case of youtube, for instance, you just need to select "Youtube" as service, and update the stream key provided in your [Youtube Live page](https://www.youtube.com/live_dashboard).

 Thats it!